M-Files/Developer-Portal/APIs/REST-API/Reference/resources/structure/classes/id/index.md

 {:.method}
 Output: | [ExtendedObjectClass]({{ site.baseurl }}/APIs/REST-API/Reference/structs/extendedobjectclass/)
 | Retrieves information on an object class.
 Parameters: | `?include` - Comma separated list of additional data sets to return.
-Currently only "templates" is supported which will will cause the response to include a list of available templates available to the class.
+Currently only `templates` is supported which will will cause the response to include a list of available templates available to the class.

 ### Sub-Resources